 - Make sure each announcement is succinct and to the point. (consider developing a template that will help make expectations explicit)

 - Make sure they don’t take up too much of the service time.
-The life of the congregation is important, but 10 minutes of announcements is 1/6th or the service time.
+The life of the congregation is important, but 10 minutes of announcements are 1/6th or the service time.
 Are they that important?

 - Consider requiring them to be submitted in advance so they can be vetted and edited.
 Announcements should not be an opportunity for open microphone rambling.